the-spyke/undercut/README.md

 }
 ```

-`Push` is used less often than `pull` and has an independant implementation.
+`Push` is used less often than `pull` and has an independent implementation.
 Push lines aren't re-usable and you **must** close the iterator when you're done with it by calling `.return()` method.
 Closing the observer also signals `end-of-sequence`.
 Many operation wait till they gather all items, so they may continue.
 The `.throw()` method allows to cancel execution at any time.

 To use push lines you need to import from `undercut/src/push.js` entry point.